chrisryanhart/Capstone_1_College_Debt_Reduction_App/README.md

 **Technology Stack Used:**

-* Python Flask used for backend
+* Python-Flask was used for backend
-* Javascript and jQuery used on frontend
+* Javascript, CSS, HTML, jQuery were used on frontend
+* Postgres was used as the database

 Addition Technologies used